LukasEm/sql-action/README.md

 # GitHub Action for deploying updates to Azure SQL database

+Fork of https://github.com/Azure/sql-action supporting deployment of folders (all files within the folder will be executed) using sql-folder parameter.

 With the Azure SQL Action for GitHub, you can automate your workflow to deploy updates to [Azure SQL database](https://azure.microsoft.com/en-in/services/sql-database/).

 Get started today with a [free Azure account](https://azure.com/free/open-source)!